GabrielEdogawa/gabrieledogawa.github.io/_projects/about_paella.md

     <span class="dashed-popover" data-toggle="popover" data-placement="top" title="To be honest, this is a better and preferred approach 😋"><u>Alt Step 1/2.</u></span> Add a small amount of olive oil.
 Put the heads of the large black tiger prawns into a frying pan and sauté until the prawn oil renders out.
 Add a few slices of garlic and onion, then pour in 450 g of boiling water.
 Add two bay leaves.
 Bring to a boil over high heat, add salt and saffron threads, then keep it at a steady boil over medium heat for 10 minutes.
 Turn off the heat.<br>
     <u>Step 3.</u> Add olive oil inside another large frying pan over medium heat.<br>
     <u>Step 4.</u> Add fine-chopped onions and red peppers.
 Sauté until onion is translucent.
 Add fine-chopped garlic.<br>
+    <u>Step 5.</u> Sauté the scallops, shrimps and squids until half-cooked, then take them out.<br>
-    <u>Step 5.</u> Add peeled tomatoes and rice, stir nicely for 2 min.
+    <u>Step 6.</u> Add peeled tomatoes and rice, stir nicely for 2 min.
 Then add the sweet peas.<br>
-    <u>Step 6.</u> Add white wine.
+    <u>Step 7.</u> Add white wine.
 Stir for 2 min or till the alchohol evaporates.<br>
-    <u>Step 7.</u> Switch on low heat.
-Add the prepared chicken broth in Step 2 to the pan in five separate portions. <span class="dashed-popover" data-toggle="popover" data-placement="top" title="Prevent the rice from sticking to the bottom of the pan"> Stir diligently</span> each portion until no visible liquid remains before adding the next portion.<br>
+    <u>Step 8.</u> Switch on low heat.
+Add the prepared chicken broth in Step 2 to the pan in five separate portions. <span class="dashed-popover" data-toggle="popover" data-placement="top" title="Prevent the rice from sticking to the bottom of the pan.
+But real authentic paella in Spain would ask for the rice crust, which means you don't need this step.
+Just pour all the broth into the pan and cover the lid."> Stir diligently</span> each portion until no visible liquid remains before adding the next portion.<br>
-    <u>Step 8.</u> After adding the fifth portion, stop stirring.
+    <u>Step 9.</u> After adding the fifth portion, stop stirring.
 Add the white shrimps, mussels, scallops, and squids, spreading it evenly over the rice.<br>
-    <u>Step 9.</u> Cover with a lid and let it stay over medium heat for 3 minutes.
+    <u>Step 10.</u> Cover with a lid and let it stay over medium heat for 3 minutes.
+Before taking out, squeeze some lemons.
     </td>
   </tr>
 </tbody>